LucasCur/digidrobe/README.md

    node app.js
    ```

-By default, the server will run on port 3000.
-If port 3000 is already in use, the server will automatically choose another available port.

-2. Open your web browser and go to `http://localhost:3000` (or the dynamically chosen port if not 3000).
+2. Open your web browser and go to `http://localhost:3000`
 3. Click on the "Upload" button to add a piece of clothing.
 4. View and manage your uploaded items on the main page.
 5. Click on the "View" button to set additional information for each item.